Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 and overcomes the deficiencies of each.

-The following table shows a summary of the bandwidth configuration modes, the variables that need to be set (✓) or ignored (-), and the formula for calculating MAX_BW in each case:
+The following table shows a summary of the bandwidth configuration modes, the variables that need to be set (v) or ignored (-), and the formula for calculating MAX_BW in each case:

 ~~~